Virtual Networking Mode

 Last IP AddressEnding IP address of the network; allows for /bits or a /subnet mask10.255.255.252172.31.255.252192.168.255.252100.127.255.252

-Total Number of Resources Allowed in RangeMaximum number of resources that can be connected to for the selected network class IP address range; if the range is too small for the total number of resources, the Admin UI prompts you to change your networking settings to use a more appropriate network class16,777,2121,048,57265,5324,194,300
+Total Number of Resources Allowed in RangeMaximum number of resources that can be created for the selected network class IP address range; if the range is too small for the total number of resources, the Admin UI prompts you to change your networking settings to use a more appropriate network class16,777,2121,048,57265,5324,194,300

 How to configure network settings